UMHS /

 The University of Medicine and Health Sciences is proud to have the best Anatomy lab in the Caribbean.
 Even the largest medical schools in the United States would be envious of the anatomy lab and facilities we have!
 The gross anatomy lab and neuroanatomy laboratories are housed in our 11,000 sq. ft. anatomy facility, which is equipped with cutting-edge audio-visual technology.
 There are 20 dissection platforms in the gross anatomy lab where students have a 6 to 1 cadaver ratio.
 While in neuroanatomy the ratio is even lower at 4 to 1.

 For demonstration purposes, a prosected cadaver is used in class.
-A high-resolution camera records even the slightest details and presents them onto the 55-inch LED monitors that are located at the end of every student's cadaver work table.
-This allows all students to see all the important dissection details while working on their own cadavers.
+A high-resolution camera records even the slightest details and presents them on the 55-inch LED monitors that are located at the end of every student's cadaver work table.
+This allows all students to see all the important dissection details while working on their cadavers.

 Get a 360 degree look inside our Anatomy lab and other state-of-the-art facilities